resplab/epicR/README.md

 Alternatively, you can clone this repo to get a local copies of the markdown files.

-The analysis version of these results simulates 100 million agents, which will take ~16 hours to run for each script.
-The published analysis was conducted using R Version 3.5.3
+*Note: The analysis version of these results simulates 100 million agents, which will take ~16 hours to run for each script.
+The published analysis was conducted using R Version 3.5.3*

 Refer to the forthcoming publication for more information: